 GW detectors observe binaries, not individual BHs.
 Disentangling the two components from the data is, at present, subject to large uncertainties, especially for the spins.
-Current measurements errors are as large as $\Delta\chi\sim 1$ and, unfortunately, are not expected to improve significantly with the current facilities \citep{2016PhRvD..93h4042P,2017PhRvD..95f4053V}.
+Current measurement errors are as large as $\Delta\chi\sim 1$ and, unfortunately, are not expected to improve significantly with the current facilities \citep{2016PhRvD..93h4042P,2017PhRvD..95f4053V}.
 The accuracy on the spins decreases with the mass because fewer and fewer inspiral cycles take place in band.
 This implies that, from a data-analysis perspective, the high-mass/low-spin region we are interested is one of the most challenging corners of the parameter space.
 Third-generation detectors like the Einstein Telescope~\citep{2010CQGra..27s4002P} and Cosmic Explorer~\citep{2019BAAS...51g..35R} will be a game changer.
-With SNR larger of about a factor of 100, those future machines will reach accuracies $\Delta\chi\sim 10^{-2}$ (cf. \citealt{2017PhRvD..95f4052V}, but note they only analyze GW frequencies $>10$ Hz, thus penalizing spin effects that accumulate early in the inspiral).
+With SNR larger by about a factor of 100, those future machines will reach accuracies $\Delta\chi\sim 10^{-2}$ (see \citealt{2017PhRvD..95f4052V}, but note they only analyze GW frequencies $>10$ Hz, thus penalizing spin effects that accumulate early in the inspiral).
 This will allow us to confidently place individual mass-gap BHs either inside or outside the $\chi\lesssim 0.2$ region.

-The parameters which are best measured in GW observations include the chirp mass $M_{\rm chirp}$, the mass ratio $q$, the effective spin $\chi_{\rm eff}$ and the precession parameter $\chi_{\rm p}$.
-Figure \ref{fourcorner} shows the distributions of these four quantities for our two models with $v_{\rm esc}=100$ km/s, as well as the current LIGO/Virgo events.
+The parameters that are best measured in GW observations include the chirp mass $M_{\rm chirp}$, the mass ratio $q$, the effective spin $\chi_{\rm eff}$, and the precession parameter $\chi_{\rm p}$.
+Figure \ref{fourcorner} shows the distributions of these four quantities for our two models with $v_{\rm esc}=100~{\rm km\,s^{-1}}$, as well as the current LIGO/Virgo events.
 The values of $\chi_{\rm p}$ are computed at the reference GW frequency $f=20$ Hz, with the exception of LIGO's GW190521 for which $f=11$~Hz.